Burnsedia/burnsedia.github.io/src/content/blog/the-art-of-building-in-public.md

 ### It Builds Community
 When you share consistently, you attract developers, founders, and potential clients who resonate with your journey.
-That’s not an “audience.”
-That’s a **network** that grows with you.
+That is not just an audience.
+It is a network that grows with your execution quality.

 ### It Turns Process Into Marketing
 Every milestone, commit, and mistake becomes content.
 You don’t need to force ideas — your day-to-day dev life *is* the content.
-“Fixed a deploy bug today” can turn into “How to debug Docker on Fly.io.”
+"Fixed a deploy bug today" can become "How to debug Docker on Fly.io."

 ### It Improves Your Thinking
 Writing about your code forces you to explain it clearly.